 As dean of engineering, he articulated in 2008 the concept of Engineering+, positioning engineering as the enabling discipline of our times, and has been actively engaged in the effort to "change the conversation about engineering".
-Along with colleagues at Duke University and Olin College, he cofounded in 2009 the Global Grand Challenges Scholars Program, now adopted by many universities in the US and overseas.
+Along with colleagues at Duke University and Olin College, he co-founded in 2009 the Global Grand Challenges Scholars Program, now adopted by many universities in the US and overseas.
 He organized and hosted at USC in Fall 2010 the Second Grand Challenges Summit, which spurred in 2013 the Global Grand Challenges Summits.
-These are bi-annual meetings of the NAE, the Royal Academy of Engineering and the Chinese Academy of Engineering, on the organizing committees of which he has continuously served.